-For more information about residency status or what tax package to use, go to Individuals - Leaving or entering Canada and non-residents or see the General Income Tax and Benefit Guide for Non-Residents and Deemed Residents of Canada.
+For more information about residency status or what guide and forms book to use, go to Individuals - Leaving or entering Canada and non-residents or see the General Income Tax and Benefit Guide for Non-Residents and Deemed Residents of Canada.

 If you are not sure of your residency status in Canada for income tax purposes, complete Form NR74, Determination of Residency Status (Entering Canada), and send it to the International and Ottawa Tax Services Office.

 For more information about residency status, see Determining your residency.